-Matthew Hamermesh is a leader in the firm’s Appellate and Bankruptcy Practices.
-In both of these areas, Matt is able to quickly grasp the details of a client’s business and analyze relevant specialized areas of law in order to understand and achieve his clients’ goals.
-Matt’s bankruptcy and appellate clients are in a wide range of businesses, each with unique needs, who are affected by varied areas of the law.
+Matt quickly grasps the details of a client’s business and analyzes relevant legal issues to understand and achieve his clients’ goals.
+Matt’s bankruptcy and appellate clients are in a wide range of businesses, including insurance, financial services, manufacturing, real estate, education, nonprofits and start ups, and are affected by varied areas of the law.
 His talent for understanding these nuances enables him to provide efficient, yet thorough, service for his clients.

-Within the firm’s Appellate Practice Group, Matt’s considerable experience includes appeals of a great variety of civil and bankruptcy cases.
+Matt’s considerable appellate experience includes appeals of a great variety of civil and bankruptcy cases.
 On several occasions, he and his colleagues have convinced the Pennsylvania Supreme Court to reinstate trial court decisions that the intermediate appellate courts — the Superior Court or Commonwealth Court — had reversed.
 He has also worked on numerous appeals of multimillion-dollar jury verdicts, representing both parties seeking relief from them and those trying to preserve them.
-Matt is an active member of a variety of professional groups focused on appellate practice, including the Philadelphia Bar Association’s Appellate Courts Committee and the Pennsylvania Bar Association’s Appellate Advocacy Committee.

-As co-chair of the Bankruptcy Practice, Matt represents a wide variety of clients in bankruptcy litigation.
+As chair of the Bankruptcy Practice, Matt represents a variety of clients in bankruptcy litigation.
 With extensive experience in bankruptcy, insolvency, and debtor-creditor litigation, he has successfully represented debtors, creditors, official committees, and other parties in interest in numerous business bankruptcy and commercial cases.
-He is often asked to represent clients in highly contentious bankruptcy cases, including disputed Chapter 11 filings and adversary proceedings.
-His thorough evaluation of each client’s situation results in creative solutions for clients – whether debtors, creditors, or otherwise – allowing them to get the most that they can out of a bankruptcy or non-bankruptcy proceeding while avoiding the decline in business value that can accompany any financial difficulties.
+Clients turn to Matt for representation in highly contentious bankruptcy cases, including disputed Chapter 11 filings and adversary proceedings.
+His thorough evaluation of each situation results in creative solutions for clients – whether debtors, creditors, or otherwise – allowing them to get the most that they can out of a bankruptcy or non-bankruptcy proceeding while avoiding the decline in business value that can accompany any financial difficulties.

-His commitment to his client’s causes is also distinguished by his pro bono work representing indigent clients, including prisoners’ civil rights, bankruptcy, uninsured personal injury defense, and death penalty defense, including a successful effort to demonstrate that a client was not subject to the death penalty because of mental retardation.
-In 2008, he was the honored recipient of the Juvenile Law Center’s First Annual Pro Bono Award.
+His pro bono work involves representing indigent clients, including prisoners’ civil rights, bankruptcy, uninsured personal injury defense, and death penalty defense, including a successful effort to demonstrate that a client was not subject to the death penalty because of his mental retardation.
+In addition, Matt has been appointed as pro bono counsel in several cases in the Pennsylvania Supreme Court.

 Representative Appellate Matters